-This article will explore what auto immune disease are and some of the the likely causes of this group of diseases that nobody seems to have the answer for when it comes to diagnosis and treatment.
-The following two-part series on autoimmune disease was written several years ago and published in Healthy Options, a health magazine from New Zealand (that now no longer exists).
+This article will explore what auto immune disease are and some of the likely causes of this group of diseases that nobody seems to have clear-cut answers with diagnosis and treatment.
+The following series on autoimmune disease was written several years ago and published in Healthy Options, a health magazine from New Zealand (that now no longer exists).

-Auto-immune conditions constitute a large group of diseases which basically have their origin in faulty immune function.
+Auto-immune conditions make up a large group of diseases which basically have their origin in faulty immune function.
 Your immune system is a very complex network of cells and cell components that normally work to defend the body.
-Normally, the immune system is capable of differentiating “self” from “non-self” tissue.
+Normally, the immune system can differentiate “self” from “non-self” tissue.
 However, when a person has an autoimmune disease, the immune system mistakenly turns on itself, targeting cells, tissues and organs of your own body.

-Auto-immune conditions are often characterised by periods of remission (absence of symptoms) and “flare-ups” (when symptoms cause real problems).
+Auto-immune conditions are often characterised by periods of remission (absence of symptoms) and “flare-ups” (when symptoms cause actual problems).

-Although many of the individual autoimmune diseases are quite rare, as a group of about 80 diseases they do afflict many New Zealanders, and particularly women (80%) more so than men.
+Although many of the individual autoimmune diseases are quite rare, as a group of about 80 diseases, they afflict many New Zealanders, and particularly women (80%) more so than men.

 Naturopaths Are Often The Last Resort For Autoimmune Patients